thundron/thundron.dev/clang-tidy-y-u-so-bad.md

 ## To conclude

-While the problem of `clang-tidy` not finding system headers is a persistent challenge for C++ developers, understanding the distinction between the compiler driver and the frontend is key to navigating these toolchain complexities.
+While the problem of `clang-tidy` not finding system headers is a persistent challenge, understanding the distinction between the compiler driver and the frontend is key to navigating these toolchain complexities.

 Until a more integrated solution is available, manual configuration and custom scripting remain necessary for robust static analysis setups.

 ---